continuedev/continue/docs/docs/walkthroughs/use-the-gui.md

 3. Press the `Continue` button

-4. Review the explaination of what was edited and why on the Continue GUI
+4. Review the explanation of what was edited and why on the Continue GUI

 5. Check the code that was edited by the LLM in the code editor